cartesi/docs/docs/tutorials/gpg-verify/larger-files.md

 In order to use the Logger and IPFS services, the first step is to compute the Merkle root hash of the data that is going to be processed.
 This hash will serve as an identifier when retrieving the corresponding data from the Cartesi `Logger` smart contract deployed on the blockchain.

-Within the specific context of this DApp, the Cartesi Machine expects the input data to have its content length encoded in each drive's four initial bytes, as [previously discussed](../gpg-verify/cartesi-machine.md).
+Within the specific context of this dApp, the Cartesi Machine expects the input data to have its content length encoded in each drive's four initial bytes, as [previously discussed](../gpg-verify/cartesi-machine.md).
 Thus, before computing any hash we must first prepare our data by prepending each file with its content length.
 This is a simple operation that can be implemented using a tiny Lua script, as follows.

 First, hop into the playground mapping the current directory: